Eddy diffusivity in homogeneous isotropic turbulence

 For these simulations, we adopted the code of \cite{Hadi} under the incompressible mode.
 The same code was used for numerical solutions to Equation~(\ref{eq:GMT}) after slight modification to allow $u_j$ and $v_i$ to be different vector fields and adjusting the forcing functions.
-Additionally, for each flow field $u_j$, we solved the forced passive scalar equation,

-in order to analyze eddy diffusivity of scalar fields with the same $\nu$ as that in the momentum equation.

-Below we describe the details of the analysis steps leading to the determination of eddy diffusivity for mean scalar transport.
-Similar steps are taken for determination of eddy diffusivity for mean momentum transport.
+Additionally, for each flow field we solved (\ref{eq:scalarsource}) in order to analyze the closure operators for scalar fields.
+In this report we limit our studies to cases where $D_M=\nu$.
+Given our focus on the fully developed regimes, the choice of the initial condition for equations (\ref{eq:GMT}) and (\ref{eq:scalarsource}) is irrelevant.
+As such we simply used ${\bf v=0}$ and $c=0$ for these equations, respectively.
+In our post processing step the data associated with the initial transition of the transported fields are discarded.
+The time length of the discarded transitional regime was between 15 to 40 eddy turnover times, which was decided by monitoring the mean square of the transported quantities as a function of time.